Religious studies

 For a detailed summary of the content of the AQA GCSE in Religious Studies, please see the table below.

-RIGHT OF WITHDRAWAL
+RIGHT OF WITHDRAWAL:

 Parents are reminded of their right to withdraw students from RS on religious grounds.
 Please contact the head of department in the first instance to discuss this.

-AHS religious studies programme of study:
+AHS religious studies programme of study

 Additional lessons are used for peer review of HW tasks and revision prior to assessments as well as marking after them.
 These help to ensure that we are reviewing pupil learning regularly.
 Students can see where they are making progress and we can establish where gaps in their knowledge might be evident.
 The 4 and 5 mark answers are also good practice for the work they will do at KS4.

-AQA religious studies A GCSE (8062) summary
+AQA religious studies a gcse (8062) summary

 We have a good success rate at GCSE with most students achieving a grade 4 or above.
 Throughout the course there are opportunities for students to be able to monitor their own success and progress in short answer question quizzes and practice exam questions.

-Homework will usually be recorded on SIMS.
+All homework tasks will be recorded on SIMS.

-How is RS taught and how does learning take place?
+how is rs taught and how does learning take place?

 Knowledge and understanding: